vaterlaus/django_cassandra_backend/README.txt

 ============
 The backend requires the 0.7 version of Cassandra.
-0.7 has several features (e.g. programmatic creation/deletion of keyspaces & column families, secondary index support) that are useful with running as a Django database backend, so I targeted that version instead of 0.6.
-Unfortunately, the Cassandra Thrift API changed between 0.6 and 0.7 so the two version are incompatible.
+0.7 has several features (e.g. programmatic creation/deletion of keyspaces & column families, secondary index support) that are useful for the Django database backend, so I targeted that instead of 0.6.
+Unfortunately, the Cassandra Thrift API changed between 0.6 and 0.7, so the two version are incompatible.

 There's a beta1 version of 0.7 available at the Cassandra web site.
-I'm actually using a somewhat later daily binary release dated 8/23.
-I obtained the daily release by following the "Latest Builds" link in the Cassandra downloads page, but the last few times I've tried it that link was dead, so I'm not sure what's going on with that.
-I had switched to the 8/23 release, because I had read that there was an issue with the secondary index support in the beta1 release and I was trying to get secondary index support working in the backend.
-As it turns out I was still seeing problems with the 8.23 release, so I wound up disabling the secondary index code (details below), so it's possible/probable that the backend will work with the beta1 release, especially if you don't try to enable secondary index support (i.e. don't set the db_index to True for any of the fields).
-But I haven't tested with beta1, so no promises.
+I'm actually using a somewhat later daily binary release dated 9/4/10.
+You can obtain the daily release by following the "Latest Builds" link in the Cassandra downloads page.
+I had switched to the 9/4 release, because I had read that there was an issue with the secondary index support in the beta1 release and I was trying to get secondary index support working in the backend.
+It's possible the backend will work with beta1 release, but I haven't tested with beta1, so no promises.
+I also tried with a couple of the more recent daily releases (roughly mid-September) and I was seeing problems where the database got hosed after running the unit tests (I'm guessing from the way the unit tests create and destroy keyspaces & column families) and it seemed like the only way to recover was to delete the data files from the file system.
+So if you see that problem try reverting to the 9/4 daily build.
+I haven't tried with the most recent daily builds, so it's possible that that problem has been fixed (assuming it was a temporary bug in Cassandra, not something bad that the backend was doing).

 The backend also requires the Django-nonrel fork of Django and djangotoolbox.
 Both are available here: <http://www.allbuttonspressed.com/projects/django-nonrel>.